PSLmodels/OG-Core/docs/book/content/theory/government.md

   \end{split}
   ```

   The first case in {eq}`EqUnbalGBCclosure_TRGt` says that government spending and government transfers $TR_t$ will their respective fixed fractions $\alpha_g$ and $\alpha_{tr}$ of GDP $p_t Y_t$ for every period before $T_{G1}$.
 The second case specifies that, starting in period $T_{G1}$ and continuing until before period $T_{G2}$, government spending and transfers be adjusted by the same rate to set tomorrow's debt $D_{t+1}$ to be a convex combination between target debt $\alpha_D p_t Y_t$ and the current debt level $D_t$.
 The last case specifies that, for every period after $T_{G2}$, government spending and transfers are set such that the next-period debt be a fixed target percentage $\alpha_D$ of GDP.

   Each of these budget closure rules {eq}`EqUnbalGBCclosure_Gt`, {eq}`EqUnbalGBCclosure_TRt`, and {eq}`EqUnbalGBCclosure_TRGt` allows the government to run increasing deficits or surpluses in the short run (before period $T_{G1}$).
 But then the adjustment rule is implemented gradually beginning in period $t=T_{G1}$ to return the debt-to-GDP ratio back to its long-run target of $\alpha_D$.
 Then the rule is implemented exactly in period $T_{G2}$ by adjusting some combination of government spending $G_t$ and transfers $TR_t$ to set the debt $D_{t+1}$ such that it is exactly $\alpha_D$ proportion of GDP $p_t Y_t$.

 (SecUnbalGBCcaveat)=
 ## Some Caveats and Alternatives

   `OG-Core` adjusts some combination of government spending $G_t$ and government transfers $TR_t$ as its closure rule instrument because of its simplicity and lack of distortionary effects.
 Since government spending does not enter into the household's utility function, its level does not affect the solution of the household problem.
 In contrast, government transfers do appear in the household budget constraint.
 However, household decisions do not individually affect the amount of transfers, thereby rendering government transfers as exogenous from the household's perspective.
 As an alternative, one could choose to adjust taxes to close the budget (or a combination of all of the government fiscal policy levers).

   There is no guarantee that any of our stated closure rules {eq}`EqUnbalGBCclosure_Gt`, {eq}`EqUnbalGBCclosure_TRt`, or {eq}`EqUnbalGBCclosure_TRGt` is sufficient to stabilize the debt-to-GDP ratio in the long run.
 For large and growing deficits, the convex combination parameter $\rho_d$ might be too gradual, or the budget closure initial period $T_{G1}$ might be too far in the future, or the target debt-to-GDP ratio $\alpha_D$ might be too high.
 The existence of any of these problems might be manifest in the steady state computation stage.
 However, it is possible for the steady-state to exist, but for the time path to never reach it.
 These problems can be avoided by choosing conservative values for $T_{G1}$, $\rho_d$, and $\alpha_D$ that close the budget quickly.

   And finally, in closure rules {eq}`EqUnbalGBCclosure_Gt` and {eq}`EqUnbalGBCclosure_TRGt` in which government spending is used to stabilize the long-run budget, it is also possible that government spending is forced to be less than zero to make this happen.
 This would be the case if tax revenues bring in less than is needed to financed transfers and interest payments on the national debt.
 None of the equations we've specified above preclude that result, but it does raise conceptual difficulties.
 Namely, what does it mean for government spending to be negative?
 Is the government selling off public assets?
 We caution those using this budget closure rule to consider carefully how the budget is closed in the long run given their parameterization.
 We also note that such difficulties present themselves across all budget closure rules when analyzing tax or spending proposals that induce structural budget deficits.
 In particular, one probably needs a different closure instrument if government spending must be negative in the steady-state to hit your long-term debt-to-GDP target.

 (SecGovfootnotes)=
 ## Footnotes

+  This section contains the footnotes for this chapter.

   [^interpolation_note]: We use two criterion to determine whether the function should be interpolated.
 First, we require a minimum number of observations of filers of that age and in that tax year.
 Second, we require that that sum of squared errors meet a predefined threshold.

   [^param_note]: We assume that whatever parameters the tax functions have in the last year of the budget window persist forever.

   [^UBIgrowthadj]: The steady-state assumption in equation {eq}`EqUBIubi_mod_NonGrwAdj_SS` implies that the UBI amount is growth adjusted for every period after the steady-state is reached.

   [^GrowthAdj_note]: We impose this requirement of `ubi_growthadj = False` when `g_y_annual < 0` in the [`default_parameters.json`](https://github.com/PSLmodels/OG-Core/blob/master/ogcore/default_parameters.json) "validators" specification of the parameter.

   [^negative_val_note]: Negative values for government spending on public goods would mean that revenues are coming into the country from some outside source, which revenues are triggered by government deficits being too high in an arbitrary future period $T_{G2}$.